quincyntuli/WindowsLabBuild/Readme.md

 ## Enabling PSRemoting

-Prior to the workstation joining domain, the following are not yet setup on the client
+Prior to the workstation joining domain, the following are not yet setup on the client.

 > - WinRM is not configured/started
 > - The client is not yet part of the domain